What are the Main Causes of Varicocele?Fertility Treatment

 - Stop smoking and drinking.

-In general, varicocele refers to the enlargement of the scrotum’s veins, sometimes leading to male infertility.
-Usually, varicocele has no apparent symptom but pain and discomfort in the testicles, so, in case of any of the symptoms mentioned above, visit your urologist.
+In general, varicocele is the enlargement of the scrotum’s veins, sometimes leading to male infertility.
+Usually, varicocele has no apparent symptoms but pain and discomfort in the testicles, so in case of any of the symptoms mentioned above, visit your urologist.
 There has been no drug treatment for varicocele, but it can be treated through varicocelectomy.